Important information - The value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 • How do you feel when markets fall?
 This can change over time so use market wobbles to examine how well you cope with them.
 Even if you have long savings time horizons, you need to be able to sleep at night.
 Make sure you hold investments that match your risk appetite.

 • Is this a buying opportunity?
-Seasoned investors often see market falls as a reason to invest more, not less, and may even decide now is the time to put any cash they have on the sidelines to use while markets levels are suppressed.
+Seasoned investors often see market falls as a reason to invest more, not less, and may even decide now is the time to put any cash they have on the sidelines to work while market levels are suppressed.
 It is worth considering the valuation of markets, as per the table above.
 Our Select 50 offers some favoured funds.
 Use the ‘Investment Association Sectors’ dropdown to narrow the geographies.
 Search the Select 50 here.

 • Will you miss a tax-efficient opportunity?
 The allowance we get to invest tax-free inside an ISA is limited – you use it or lose it each year.
 Even if you are put off investing money into the stock market right now, be sure to make the maximum use of your £20,000 ISA allowance for 2024/25 before the window closes on 5 April.
 You can contribute to your Stocks & Shares ISA without committing to investing the money right away.
 Money not invested is held in Fidelity’s Cash Management Account where interest is currently paid at 2.99% (AER) a year.